cordellbonnieux/Draw-And-Conquer/draw-and-conquer-client/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Running The Client Locally

-### `npm install -g serve`

-To install Serve, which can be used to host a local production build.

-### `serve -s build`

-To run Serve with production build.

 ## Configuring Server Connection

-A file `.env` must be in this directory containing the following fields, without quotations.
+A file `.env` must be in this directory containing the following fields, without quotations to connect to a remote server.
+If no `.env` file is added, or the appropriate fields are not filled out, the client will fall back to `localhost` one ports `9437` & `9438`.

 ```
 REACT_APP_MATCH_MAKING_HOST="matchmaking server host"